Looking for things to do in Gozo? Add these to your bucket list!

 Enjoy a walk through this beautiful valley that winds its way between Żebbuġ and Ġordan Hill, which is famous for its lighthouse.
 At the little inlet wedged between impressive cliffs, you can also swim, snorkel and dive in underwater caves.

 Kercem is also the home to our lovely BELS Gozo school.
 You can develop your English and meet new people in a traditional farmhouse that has been converted into a modern school for adults.

-Are you curious about Gozo, or English courses here?
-Write to us at [email protected] to find the best courses for you and start planning your trip.
+Are you looking for things to do in Gozo?
+Write to us at [email protected] to learn about our courses and start planning your trip.